mikhtonyuk/pyhk2/README.md

 pyhk2
 =====

-Python Hundred-Kilobyte Kernel plug-in library.
+Python Hundred-Kilobyte Kernel library.

+It is inspired by [HK2 library] for Java that allows easily create plug-in based applications.

 Interfaces for programming to contracts
 ---------------------------------------